Egg Harbor City, New Jersey: Education

 Egg Harbor City Community School with 276 students in grades 4 to 8.

 Students in ninth through twelfth grades attend Cedar Creek High School, which is located in the northern section of Egg Harbor City and opened to students in September 2010.
 As of the 2021–22 school year, the high school had an enrollment of 962 students and 77.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
 The school is one of three high schools operated as part of the Greater Egg Harbor Regional High School District, which also includes the constituent municipalities of Egg Harbor City, Galloway Township, Hamilton Township and Mullica Township, and participates in sending/receiving relationships with Port Republic and Washington Township (Burlington County).
 Cedar Creek High School is zoned to serve students from Egg Harbor City, Mullica Township, Port Republic and Washington Township, while students in portions of Galloway and Hamilton townships have the opportunity to attend Cedar Creek through the school of choice program or through attendance in magnet programs offered at Cedar Creek.
 Seats on the nine-member board are allocated based on the population of the constituent municipalities, with one seat assigned to Egg Harbor City.

 Township public school students are also eligible to attend the Atlantic County Institute of Technology in the Mays Landing section of Hamilton Township or the Charter-Tech High School for the Performing Arts, located in Somers Point.

 The Pilgrim Academy is a private Christian school.
-Founded by Dr. Warren Allem in 1971, the school teaches children from kindergarten through 12th grade.
+Founded by Warren Allem in 1971, the school teaches children from kindergarten through 12th grade.
 The name is taken from John Bunyan's allegorical novel The Pilgrim's Progress.

 The Roman Catholic Diocese of Camden formerly maintained the St. Nicholas School in Egg Harbor.
 It closed in 2007 with a private elementary school opening in its place.